kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 *   Screenshots are important evidence for the authorities.
 The screenshot should include the sender address.
 *   How to take screenshots in Windows 10: [Instructions from Microsoft](https://support.microsoft.com/en-us/windows/open-snipping-tool-and-take-a-screenshot-a35ac9ff-4a58-24c9-3253-f12bac9f9d44)
 *   How to take screenshots in Apple macOS: [Instructions from Apple](https://support.apple.com/en-us/HT201361)
 *   You can also take a photo of your computer's screen.
 Make sure that the text is readable from the photo.
+If it helps you can take multiple pictures to cover the whole screen in enough detail.
 *   Keep receipts from all incurred expenses.
-For example, services related to credit prohibitions.
+For example, services related to credit prohibitions, phone calls to credit agency, bank etc.

 ### Do not pay the ransom or communicate with the blackmailer

-*   The extortion messages contain one's name and identification number.
+*   The extortion message(s) will contain your name and identification number.
 Similar messages have been sent to thousands of other people as well.
 *   Paying the ransom funds organized crime and the criminals may extort you again or alternatively, publish your information despite payment.
 Do not communicate with the criminal.
 The information has most likely been leaked to other parties already.

 ### File a criminal complaint with the police for data leak and/or extortion